Stephen Crane: Novels

-The novel expresses a strong connection between humankind and nature, a frequent and prominent concern in Crane's fiction and poetry throughout his career.
+The novel expresses a strong connection between humankind and nature, a frequent and prominent concern in Crane's fiction and poetry.
 Whereas contemporary writers (Ralph Waldo Emerson, Nathaniel Hawthorne, Henry David Thoreau) focused on a sympathetic bond on the two elements, Crane wrote from the perspective that human consciousness distanced humans from nature.
-In The Red Badge of Courage, this distance is paired with a great number of references to animals, and men with animalistic characteristics: people "howl", "squawk", "growl", or "snarl".
+In The Red Badge of Courage, this distance is paired with references to animals, and men with animalistic characteristics: people "howl", "squawk", "growl", or "snarl".

 Since the resurgence of Crane's popularity in the 1920s, The Red Badge of Courage has been deemed a major American text.
 The novel has been anthologized numerous times, including in the 1942 collection Men at War: The Best War Stories of All Time, edited by Ernest Hemingway.
 In the introduction, Hemingway wrote that the novel "is one of the finest books of our literature, and I include it entire because it is all as much of a piece as a great poem is."

 Crane's later novels have not received as much critical praise.
 After the success of The Red Badge of Courage, Crane wrote another tale set in the Bowery.
 George's Mother is less allegorical and more personal than his two previous novels, and it focuses on the conflict between a church-going, temperance-adhering woman (thought to be based on Crane's mother) and her single remaining offspring, who is a naive dreamer.
 Critical response to the novel was mixed.
 The Third Violet, a romance that he wrote quickly after publishing The Red Badge of Courage, is typically considered as Crane's attempt to appeal to popular audiences.
 Crane considered it a "quiet little story."
 Although it contained autobiographical details, the characters have been deemed inauthentic and stereotypical.
 Crane's second to last novel, Active Service, revolves around the Greco-Turkish War of 1897, with which the author was familiar.
 Although noted for its satirical take on the melodramatic and highly passionate works that were popular of the nineteenth century, the novel was not successful.
-It is generally accepted by critics that Crane's work suffered at this point due to the speed which he wrote in order to meet his high expenses.
+It is generally accepted by critics that Crane's work suffered at this point due to the speed at which he wrote.
 His last novel, a suspenseful and picaresque work entitled The O'Ruddy, was finished posthumously by Robert Barr and published in 1903.